moonytheloony/amqpservice/README.md

 # amqpservice
-Source code for AMQP service
+Source code for AMQP service.
+Read more about this service: https://rahulrai.in/post/Bring-Your-Own-Protocol-BYOP-to-Your-Azure-Service-Fabric-Applications/